Flu

 Programme for older adults aged 75 to 79 years old

-All adults turning 75 years old on or after 1 September 2024 will be eligible for the RSV vaccine and will be invited to make an appointment by their GP practice.
-A one-off catch-up campaign for those already aged 75 to 79 years old on 1 September 2024 will be undertaken at the earliest opportunity.
+All adults who turned 75 years old on or after 1 September 2024 are eligible for the RSV vaccine and will be invited to make an appointment by their GP practice.
+A one-off catch-up campaign for those who were already aged 75 to 79 years old on 1 September 2024 will be undertaken at the earliest opportunity.

 Programme for pregnant women to protect infants

-All women who are at least 28 weeks pregnant on 1 September 2024, will be offered the RSV vaccine.
-After that, pregnant women will become eligible as they reach 28 weeks and remain eligible up to birth.
+All women who are at least 28 weeks pregnant will be offered the RSV vaccine.
 Those who are eligible should speak to their maternity service or GP surgery to get the vaccine, which will provide vital protection for their baby.